remarkjs/remark-lint/packages/remark-lint-list-item-indent/readme.md

 CommonMark made that a *lot* better, but there remain (documented but complex) edge cases and some behavior intuitive.
-Due to this, the default of this list is `'tab'`, which worked the best in most markdown parsers *and* in CommonMark.
+Due to this, `'tab'` works the best in most markdown parsers *and* in CommonMark.
-Currently the situation between markdown parsers is better, so choosing `'one'`, which seems to be the most common style used by authors, is okay.
+Currently the situation between markdown parsers is better, so the default `'one'`, which seems to be the most common style used by authors, is okay.

 ## Fix